ipfs/ipfs-blog/src/_blog/2025-someguy-pr90.md

 }
 ```

-3. Browser/mobile app connects directly to those peers and fetches the content
+3. Browser/mobile app connects directly to those peers as soon as each provider record arrives in the stream, enabling parallel connection attempts and faster content retrieval

 **The performance equation is straightforward**: the faster Someguy can respond with working peer addresses, the quicker browsers and mobile apps can start fetching content peer-to-peer.
 Every millisecond saved in routing queries directly translates to faster content delivery.

 ## The problem: provider records without peer addresses

-Before PR #90, Someguy's would often respond with provider records that included peer IDs but not their network addresses.
-This meant that clients had to make an additional requests to Someguy to get the actual addresses of the peers.
+Before [v0.7](https://github.com/ipfs/someguy/releases/tag/v0.7.0), Someguy would often respond with provider records that included peer IDs but **not** their network addresses.
+This meant that clients had to make an additional requests to `/routing/v1/peers/{peerid}` to get the actual addresses of each peer.

 For example, unlike the response above, Someguy would return a response like this: